Tom Manners

 About me

-Mathematics pedagogy is really exciting at the moment as there is so much research and international practice to learn from and debate.
+Mathematics pedagogy is exciting at the moment as there is so much research and international practice to learn from and debate.
 I draw from this regularly to challenge all teachers to discover what they think is the best way forward.
 Education is a social science, so there is not always a “best” way for all schools to use, but each teacher must find their own, most-effective methods, whilst also be willing to learn from other ideas and implement them.

 I want to develop a willingness to learn new ideas within all levels of staff – just because you did well in school using a certain strategy doesn’t mean that would work for everyone!
-There are fabulous ideas like bar modelling, which explains the structure of mathematics to children, and variation, which helps to carefully consider how we demonstrate ideas, that challenge how we think as teachers to ensure we are more effective.
+There are fabulous ideas like bar modelling, which explains the structure of mathematics to children, and variation, which helps to carefully consider how we demonstrate ideas, which challenge how we think as teachers to ensure we are more effective.

 I hope that you pick up my enthusiasm and positive demeanour throughout this whole website, and if I can help you and your school in any way, that you will consider getting in touch to chat.